AmishaManga/CodingAssignments/README.md

 # Twitter Feed Simulation

-This repository contains the solution to the twitter- like feed
+This repository contains the solution to the twitter- like feed simulation program written in python.